4Geeks logo

 Why Python?

-With Javascript, you were tied and limited to the browser, you can’t access the client’s computer, and it is basically a rendering language.
-But Python is different, being a backend language, it runs on your own server, meaning you have access to and can control the entire computer with it.
+With the advent of Node.js, JavaScript now also encompasses server-side capabilities.
+However, with JavaScript you were historically tied and limited to the browser, unable to access the client’s computer, as it was primarily seen as a rendering language.
+But Python was different, being a back-end language, it runs on your own server, meaning you have access to and can control the entire computer with it.
 You have access to any application running on the same computer.
 You have access to the console.
 You have access to the network where the computer is connected to, and much more.

 When you compare it to other back-end languages, Python is leading in almost every functionality it offers: Data Science, AI, API developments, Web Developments, etc.